jamco1229/jamco-personal/content/index.md

 ---
 <h1>James Coy<img class="profile" src="https://github.com/jamco1229/jamco-personal/blob/master/content/media/profile%20pic.png?raw=true" /> Multidesciplinary creative&mdash;With a focus on Experience Design.</h1>

-# James Coy &mdash; Multidesciplinary creative with a focus on Experience Design.

 ### About
 With 3 years of experience in the film industry and 1 year at [headteachers.org](http://headteachers.org/), my focus is within creative collaboration, project management, prototyping, interaction design, and user research.